 … failing.
 And then getting back up again.

-What’s key however, is asking for referrals.
+What’s key, however, is asking for referrals.
 Because the great news is, I’ve seen time and time again a dud lead us to a stud, so to speak!
 That is a prime example of a win/win.
-The no was still a no, but because of your activity, it led you to a yes – that’s a win!
+The no was still a no, but because of your actions, it led you to a yes – that’s a win!

 Although we could probably talk all day about each of the different habits, the last one I want to touch upon is the last one, sharpen the saw – or the axe?
 Don’t forget the beginning.
 Getting back to the basics.
 It is common for people to come into the network marketing industry, attain some great success and get comfortable.

 Getting comfortable in life is one thing, getting comfortable in your business is another.
 You want to always be prospecting especially when it’s likely you have a team that will follow what you do.
 It is important to stay plugged into events or company incentives.

 Now yes, it is a powerful industry that when you build the right layers of leadership, it will continue to pay you for years to come, but a solid foundation is so key.
 Being available (to some degree) is important to your group, and your own success.